 Gallien said election workers handed him the national ballot even after he told them he was a German citizen and not allowed to vote: “It said on their list that I was allowed to vote for parliament, too,” he said.
 “So I did.”

-“They handed me both ballots, and I didn’t really say anything,” the student said.
+“When I handed them the polling cards I’d gotten, they handed me both ballots, and I didn’t really say anything,” the student said.

 Both students at Queen’s had been mistakenly entered as British citizens on the electoral register.